 Design.
 In light of the above, residential accounts are designed for attended use by an individual or family, and business accounts are designed for similar attended use, but by larger groups of users and with the addition of commercial, revenue-generating activities.

 Reasonable Network Management.
 Given the particular network architecture and technology used by Alaska Communications, our services are not designed for continuous or automated high-volume data transfers, and such usage is a violation of this Policy.
 Continuous, automated, or extreme high-volume data transfers may be caused by peer-to-peer file sharing programs, server hosting, or other uses including uses involving distributed network activity.
+Likewise, auto-dialing or predictive-dialing (robocalling) on trunks not specifically designated for this purpose constitutes a violation.
 If your traffic involves those uses, in addition to other actions available under this Policy, during peak times and to provide acceptable functionality across wide variety of content, applications, services, and devices, Alaska Communications may take reasonable actions to manage the performance of its network.

 Alaska Communications reserves the right to disable accounts and/or email accounts that are inactive for an extended period of time.